rafi/vim-config/README.md

 # Vim config

-This is my Vim configuration, with a few colorschemes and plugins loaded with pathogen.
+This is my Vim configuration, crafted with love and care.
+It contains useful plugins and a few colorschemes, awesome configurations and keybindings.

 ## XDG conformity